 Testing capabilities in Ventura County have been expanded for essential workers and residents who have symptoms of the virus.
 The test is free, and you do not need to have health insurance or a doctor’s referral.
 Those with symptoms or have had known exposure to someone with COVID-19, call OptumServe at 888.634.1123 or visit https://lhi.care/covidtesting.
 Residents can also call the County of Ventura Testing Hotline at 805.652.7660

 Residents will answer questions to determine the need for the test.
 If a test is needed, an appointment will be given at one of the State testing sites or County Urgent Care locations.
 If you do not have symptoms or close contact with someone diagnosed with COVID-19 and would like to be tested, contact OptumServe.

-As of October 8, 2020, there is no vaccine or official treatment for COVID-19.
-The Food and Drug Administration (FDA) has granted emergency approval for the below, after concluding that the potential benefits of these treatments outweigh the known and potential risks of using these drugs, specifically for severely ill patients.
-Keep in mind neither of these are official treatments for COVID-19.
+The Food and Drug Administration (FDA) has granted approval and emergency approval for the two treatments below, after concluding that the potential benefits of these treatments outweigh the known and potential risks of using these drugs, specifically for severely ill patients.

 On August 23, 2020 FDA granted emergency approval for the use of convalescent plasma.
 Convalescent refers to anyone recovering from a disease.
 Plasma is the part of the blood that contains antibodies, or proteins made in response to infections (FDA, 2020).
 Thus, plasma from patients who have had COVID-19 may contain antibodies that can fight against the disease.
 The emergency use authorization allows for convalescent plasma to be used in COVID-19 patients who have been hospitalized (FDA, 2020).
 This treatment is still being investigated but has been granted emergency approval because the potential benefits of using plasma outweigh the potential risks of using it.